· 28 May 2019 ·

 - · Dutch Crossing, Volume 41 Issue 2, 2017, pages 101-110

-- • Here is the only Supposes I could find on video, performed by The Young Actors Company at the Mumford Theatre in Cambridge, 27 Sept 2017.
+- • This is the only Supposes I could find on video, performed by The Young Actors Company at the Mumford Theatre in Cambridge, 27 Sept 2017.
 I’d have put it into the body of the post, but the muddy diction combined with muddier audio recording renders it unintelligible.
-I presume it was shot with a mobile which is unfortunate, as George deserves much better.
+George deserves much better.
 I gave up quickly, but perhaps you can make sense of it.
 Subtitles would have helped.